-Ensure you have completed the following on the Course Management Dashboard.
-(You will know these items are complete when the number next to each navigation item turns into a checkmark.)
+Ensure you have completed the items below on the Course Management Dashboard.
+You will know these items are complete when the circle next to each navigation item turns into a checkmark.

 Please note that if your uploaded videos are still processing, you will need to wait for these to successfully process before you can submit your course for review.

-The course title should inform students what they will learn and how they can apply that knowledge.
-For steps on how to add a course title and subtitle, please click here.
-Our quality guidelines for course titles can be reviewed by clicking here.
+Course title and subtitle: The course title should inform students what they will learn and how they can apply that knowledge.

 In addition, you will need to enter what is primarily taught in your course.
-For tips on how to select primary topics for your course, please refer to our Primary Topics: Quickly Provide Key Information About Your Course article.
+Review tips on how to select primary topics for your course,

-A course image is critical to a course's success.
+Course image: A course image is critical to a course's success.
 It should grab the attention of the viewer and help them understand the essence of what the course has to offer.
-For steps on how to upload an image for your course, please refer to this article.
-Our quality standards for course images can be viewed here.

-The Instructor Bio is your dedicated space to present your expertise and experience.
+Instructor profile (s): The Instructor Bio is your dedicated space to present your expertise and experience.
 Your profile and the profile of any visible co-instructors in the course must be completed with a name, a photo, and a short bio (50 words minimum).
-For information on our quality standards for your instructor bio, please click here.

-The only field that is optional is the promo video, but we highly recommend that you create one as they can boost enrollments.
-This article shows how you can upload a promo video to your course.
-Our quality standards for promo videos can be viewed by clicking here.
+Promo video: The only field that is optional is the promo video, but we highly recommend that you create one as they can boost enrollments.

 - Once you have completed all the requirements for your course, click the Submit for Review icon on the left hand side of the course management page.